 To build a view from scratch go to GA Admin > View > Main Dropdown.
 Click ‘Create new view’ and specify what you’re looking to see.
 Note: adding a new view instead of copying requires more settings to specify.

 4. Customized channel grouping

 Channel Groupings are rule-based groupings of your traffic sources.
 Throughout Analytics reports, you can see your data organized according to the Default Channel Grouping, a grouping of the most common sources of traffic, like Referral and Direct.

 Wouldn’t it be nice to tailor these a bit?
-You can.
-Channel Groupings are easily customizable.
+You can regardless of the type of website you have.
+Whether your site is an ecommerce store like Wild West Pool Supplies or a niche B2B publication, Channel Groupings are easily customizable.
 Go to Admin > View column > Channel Settings > Channel Grouping.
 Click ‘Default Channel Grouping’ to begin permanently changing how Google Analytics classifies traffic moving forward.
 Listed are all of the ‘System defined’ channels of traffic like Organic Search, Social, Email, etc.

 To update your channel definitions to do things like differentiate Paid Social traffic from your Organic Social traffic, click ‘Define a new channel’ and then define the rules.
 Since all our paid social campaign destination URLs have UTM tracking codes, we can specify all visits via paid social using Source / Medium and entering the corresponding utm_source and utm_medium parameters for each campaign we create.

 Another Analytics channel that’s smart to create for content marketing is having Newsletter traffic isolated from general Email traffic.